ngwessels/I-m-Sorry-Dave/README.md

   1. Input a number that is greater than zero.
   2. What is your Name?
   3. What direction?
 Forward or Reverse?_
 * _After each question is answered the user will be prompted to press the "Submit" Button.
-After Submit button is pressed a function will be called within the Javascript that will do some of the following things:
+After Submit button is pressed a function will be called within the Javascript that will do some of the following:
   1. Create an array of numbers.
 And in the array it will add every number between zero and the number entered by user.
+  2. It will than determine if the order should be Forward or Reverse.
+Forward starts with 0.
+And Reverse starts with number user inputted.
-  2. For numbers that contain the number "1".
+  3. For numbers that contain the number "1".
 It will replace the number with text "Beep!".
-  3. For numbers that contain the number "2".
+  4. For numbers that contain the number "2".
 It will replace the number with the text "Boop!".
-  4. For numbers that contain the number "3".
+  5. For numbers that contain the number "3".
 It will replace the number with the text "I'm sorry, Dave.
 I'm afraid I can't do that."
-  5. For Numbers in the array of numbers the function will replace all numbers divisible by 3 with "I'm Sorry,(What name user inputted).
+  6. For Numbers in the array of numbers the function will replace all numbers divisible by 3 with "I'm Sorry,(What name user inputted).
 I'm afraid I can't do that".
-  6. It will prioritize certain parts of the above differently.
+  7. It will prioritize certain parts of the above differently.
 If a number is divisible by 3 it will always say "I'm Sorry,(What name user inputted).
 I'm afraid I can't do that".
 If the number is not divisible by 3 than it moves to the next.
 If the number contains the number 3 it will result in "I'm sorry Dave.
 I'm afraid I can't do that".
 And than will move to numbers containing 2.
 And than numbers containing 1._

 ## Setup/Installation Requirements